Odizinne/Odizinne/README.md

 ## About me

-I'm a beginner dev, learnig everything by myself by creating tiny projects.<br/>
+I'm a beginner dev, learning everything by myself by creating tiny projects.<br/>
 Python is my favorite programming language.

 If you appreciate my work and would like to support me: